 Assuming the loan terms and cost are the same, they can send your loan to Bank B for a higher commission, as it won’t affect what you ultimately receive.

-However, a different broker may decide to set all their compensation levels at 2%, and if you happen to work with them your interest rates may be higher across the board to account for their higher commission.
+However, a different broker may decide to set all their compensation levels at 2%.
+And if you happen to work with them, your interest rates may be higher across the board to account for their larger commission.

-So you kind of have to shop mortgage brokers too in order to find the one offering the lowest rate/costs.
+So you kind of have to compare mortgage brokers too in order to find the one offering the lowest rate/costs.

 But you should continue to be vigilant and look over your loan documents to ensure you aren’t being overcharged.